creativetimofficial/vue-material-dashboard-laravel-bs4/README.md

 What if your frontend came not only with reusable components, but also with a reusable backend?
 API-driven development is more than just a buzzword and we partnered with [UPDIVISION](https://updivision.com) to prove it.
 Build awesome-looking apps with a flexible architecture across a variety of devices and operating systems with Vue Material Dashboard Laravel.

+# Download

+For the free version of the project you can either
+- download the .zip file from the Creative Tim site and extract it or
+- make a clone from the Github repository

+You will get two project folders: one for the Laravel API project and one for the Vue frontend.

 # Laravel API Setup

 ## Introduction